VexelB/game/README.md

 ## Installing:

-Just download gameclient.py and main.py then do ``` python3 main.py ``` in comandline in game folder
+Just download gameclient.py and main.py then perform ``` python3 main.py ``` in comandline in game folder

 !The game requires installed PyGame!